duncanmazza/SoftSysLabMat/reports/report.md

 * Incorporate Junwon’s first SoftSys project: Implement at least 1 function from the signal processing library by adapting it to work with the matrix data structure.

 ### Stretch Goals

 * Implement multi-threading for matrix operations
 * Data I/O (reading from CSV files, for example).
 * Define complex numbers & math functions (sine, cosine, exp, Pi, etc).
 * Implement some matrix generation functions (e.g., matrix generation with values randomly sampled from a standard normal distribution).
 * Ensure exactly zero memory leakage with memory profiling tools.

-## Learning Goals
+### Learning Goals

-### Junwon
+#### Junwon

 I would like to learn how to write custom programming languages.
 I also want to be more conscious of memory/cache usage when writing code.
 I hope that by implementing signal processing functions with custom languages I could be introduced to other criteria for writing efficient codes like runtime operation.

-### Duncan
+#### Duncan

 Building off of my first project, I am interested in learning more about how interpreted programming languages operate under the hood.
 I intend to use this project as a vehicle to increase my skills in general software topics, such as multi-threading, computation time optimization, etc. Because I have experience in signal processing applications, I hope for this project to reinforce my understanding of the relevant mathematical theory.
 If we are able to implement the MVP with time to spare, then implementing complex numbers, for example, will definitely progress me towards this goal.

 ## Project Outcomes

-We have successfully implemented a minimal language interpreter that can assign numbers and matrices to variables and perform basic arithmetic and matrix operations on them.
+We have successfully implemented a minimal language interpreter that can assign numbers and matrices to variables and perform basic arithmetic operations.
+To describe the language, we will explain the syntax of the language, how the parser creates an internal representation of the input, how it evaluates that input, and details regarding the implementation of the matrix data structure.

 ### Syntax of LabMat

 LabMat is an imperative language with infix-style syntax that resembles a hybrid of Python and MATLAB.
-Unlike these languages, it is intentionally whitespace-agnostic (like C) and requires semi-colons to separate statements.
+Unlike these languages, it is whitespace-agnostic (like C) and requires semi-colons to separate statements.
 Variables are dynamically typed and support re-assignment to different types.
 While operator precedence is not observed, expressions can be arbitrarily nested to enforce the order of operation:

 ```
 >>> m = 4.5 / (2 + 3);